isomerpages/moe-mayflowersec/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: Release of 2025 GCE N-level Result
-          date: 18 December 2025
-          announcement: Candidates can collect their results from the school starting 2:00 pm on 18 December 2025.
-Please click on the following Link for more information.
-          link_text: More info
-          link_url: /newest-happenings/latest-events/n-level-result-release-2025/
         - title: Secondary 1 (S1) Posting
           date: 19 December 2025
           announcement: S1 Posting results will be released on Friday, 19 December